ThePhD/ThePhD.github.io/_posts/2018-05-17-Lua Bindings Shootout.markdown

 1. If possible, it will always call a function or perform an action through the same name as its counterparts (function calls will be measured through a variable named `f`, variables on an object will be measured through `b`, and so on).
 2. No setup work is performed in the loop, if the library / abstraction allows for it or the code written to do so.
 3. If possible, the raw Lua State will be retrieved and the code will be pre-loaded, as part of the setup measurement.
 This code will not be timed: only running the preloaded Lua "chunk" (the preloaded code).
 If a framework does not support this (Selene), they are left take the penalty.
 4. The code is made so that desired Lua snippets run multiple times in a loop.
 The current number for that is 50, but if you grab the code and run the CMake Configuration process, you can choose something other than 50.
-That being said, it takes over 5 hours to benchmark all libraries with `--benchmark_repetitions=150` and a definition of `#define Lua_BINDINGS_SHOOTOUT_Lua_REPETITIONS 50` passed by the command line through CMake.
+That being said, it takes over 5 hours to benchmark all libraries with `--benchmark_repetitions=150` and a definition of `#define lua_BINDINGS_SHOOTOUT_lua_REPETITIONS 50` passed by the command line through CMake.
 Please be aware of time to completion (or just have a beefier computer than I do).

 I have contacted all library authors with various questions at one point or another concerning the best way to use their library.
 I generally keep up to date with the various ways to deal with the libraries and have perused their documentation (or lack thereof) to the fullest extent.
 Where documentation was lacking or did not exist, I consulted their tests (if they had any).